-Besides the trading of “crypto assets,” which is well underway globally, transnational industrial blockchains are being proposed to help manage complex supply chains and trade finance routes.
-Some are envisioning “self-sovereign identity” blockchains and systems for health records, with all these systems seeking to trot their innovations stealthily across jurisdictions.
+Besides the trading of “crypto assets” (already well-underway across the globe), transnational industrial blockchains are being proposed to help manage complex supply systems and trade finance routes.

 “Blockchains, as cross-border networks, are not yet regulated by international or national laws.
-As long as data is managed on a global decentralized network, the protection and security concerns are numerous — especially in places with more autocratic governments, less corporate regulation, and populations already in peril – and this, in turn can impact Canadians,” says Ter Haar.
+As long as data is managed on a global decentralized network, the protection and security concerns are numerous — especially in places with more autocratic governments, less corporate regulation, and populations already in peril – and this, in turn can impact Canadians.”

 [clickToTweet tweet=”The entire investment community is looking to the OSC and CSA for guidance around #blockchain and cryptocurrencies and it is disappointing that this hasn’t been highlighted as a priority” quote=”The entire investment community is looking to the OSC and CSA for guidance around #blockchain and cryptocurrencies and it is disappointing that this hasn’t been highlighted as a priority”]

-It is a of time exponential change that calls for extraordinary leadership, and without precise, informed and visionary action, the OSC could even falter on its basic commitment to investor protection:
+Many blockchain proponents say we this is a time of exponential change that calls for extraordinary leadership.
+Without precise, informed and visionary action, say ter Haar, the OSC could end up failing even on the investor-protection front: